tldr-pages/tldr/pages/common/gow.md

 `gow run .`

-- Pass arguments to the app
+- Start the application with the specified arguments:

 `gow run . {{argument1 argument2 ...}}`